 Fair Value of Financial Instruments - Financial instruments in the accompanying financial statements consist of cash equivalents, accounts payable, convertible debt and long-term obligations.
-The carrying amount of cash equivalents, investments and accounts payable, approximates fair value due to their short-term nature.
-The estimated fair value of the convertible debt, determined on an as-converted basis including conversion of accumulated unpaid interest, was approximately \$0 and \$3,264,000 at June 30, 2011 and December 31, 2010, respectively.
+The carrying amount of cash equivalents, investments and accounts payable approximate their fair value due to their short-term nature.
+The estimated fair value of the convertible debt, determined on an as-converted basis including conversion of accumulated unpaid interest, was approximately \$0 and \$3,264,000 at September 30, 2011 and December 31, 2010, respectively.
 The carrying value of long-term obligations, including the current portion, approximates fair value because the fixed interest rate approximates current market rate of interest available in the market.

 Derivative Instruments - The Company generally does not use derivative instruments to hedge exposures to cash flow or market risks.
 However, certain warrants to purchase common stock that do not meet the requirements for classification as equity, in accordance with the Derivatives and Hedging Topic of the Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC"), are classified as liabilities.
 In such instances, net-cash settlement is assumed for financial reporting purposes, even when the terms of the underlying contracts do not provide for a net-cash settlement.
-These warrants are considered derivative instruments because the agreements contain "down-round" provisions whereby the number of shares for which the warrants are exercisable and/or the exercise price of the warrants are subject to change in the event of certain issuances of stock at prices below the then-effective exercise price of the warrants is the change in fair value of the underlying common stock.
+These warrants are considered derivative instruments because the agreements contain "down-round" provisions whereby the number of shares for which the warrants are exercisable and/or the exercise price of the warrants are subject to change in the event of certain issuances of stock at prices below the then-effective exercise price of the warrants.
+The number of shares issuable under such warrants was 77,729 at September 30, 2011.
+The primary underlying risk exposure pertaining to the warrants is the change in fair value of the underlying common stock.
 Such financial instruments are initially recorded at fair value with subsequent changes in fair value recorded as a component of gain or loss on derivatives in each reporting period.
 If these instruments subsequently meet the requirements for equity classification, the Company reclassifies the fair value to equity.
-At June 30, 2011, these warrants represented the only outstanding derivative instruments issued or held by the Company.
+At September 30, 2011, these warrants represented the only outstanding derivative instruments issued or held by the Company.